 +34 971 459 email@example.com

 Approaching the Autumn equinox, I am reminiscing about a summer flown by with an emotion that comes closest to nostalgia.
-For the flirtatious flow of mainly an outstanding August makes me homesick for a myriad of magical moments of sea swimming, sun soaking & sand (or rock or boat house ramp) snuggling at one of the countless calas our beachful Ibiza has to offer.
+For the flirtatious flow of mainly an outstanding August makes me homesick for a myriad of magical moments of sea swimming (observing the beautiful Posidonia), sun soaking & sand (or rock or boat house ramp) snuggling at one of the countless calas our beachful Ibiza has to offer.

 I am referring to moments so close to perfection, you wish you could capture & conserve them in a jar to indulge in on a drizzly day.